CJSackey/dog-vision-project/README.md

 End-toEnd multiclass Dog Breed Classification Project.

-This notebook builds and end-to-end multiclass image classifier using TensorFlow 2.0 and TensoFlow Hub.
+This project builds and end-to-end multiclass image classifier using TensorFlow 2.0 and TensoFlow Hub.

 1. Problem
 Identifying the breed of a dog given the image.